 Freshwater sustains life on earth, access to it is a human right and a social need, and it underpins all economic development.
-Healthy rivers, lakes, wetlands, aquifers, and glaciers do not just supply safe drinking water and maintain all ecosystems on the planet; they also support agriculture, hydropower, industry, recreation, communications and transportation of goods.
-Although water is considered the core of sustainable socio-economic development, this knowledge is often times not considered when decisions are being made.
+Healthy rivers, lakes, wetlands, aquifers, and glaciers do not just supply safe drinking water and maintain all ecosystems on the planet; they also support agriculture, hydropower, industry, recreation, communications, and transportation of goods.
+Although water is considered the core of sustainable socio-economic development, this knowledge is often not considered when decisions are being made.
 Water is frequently considered to be a 'given' in the development / investment debate.
 And as water management is not considered in an integrated, inclusive manner, its management is frequently disbursed; considered a shared responsibility among many different governmental institutions.

-This reality is further complicated when one considers that the voices of women, youth, indigenous groups, racial or cultural minorities, less-educated social classes or migrants are not consistently sought-out in consultation and decision processes related to investments affecting water resources.
-The decision-making process should be based on water democracy.
+This reality is further complicated when one considers that the voices of women, would be added a social or cultural minorities, less-educated social classes or migrants are not consistently sought-out in consultation and decision processes related to investments affecting water resources.